FEUP-LDTS-2021/ldts-project-assignment-g1307/docs/README.md

 ### Consequences:
 Benefits of applying the above pattern:
- - Respects Single Responsibility Principle.
+ - Respects the Single Responsibility Principle.
- - Allows construction code to be reused when building different types of chess games.
+ - Allows for construction code to be reused when building different types of chess games.
- - Allows the creation of objects step-by-step.
+ - Allows for the creation of objects step-by-step.

 <br>
 <br />